 It’s happened to countless private practices: One day, you realize that your revenue numbers aren’t sustainable.
 Your accounts receivable (A/R) is astronomical.
 Your claim denial rate has stretched into the double digits.
 Your cash flow is abysmal.

-So, you sit down with your biller to find out what’s happening with your insurance billing and revenue cycle.
-If it’s an in-house position, you may find that they’re swamped and burnt out from the massive amount of administrative work.
+So, you dig into what’s happening with your insurance billing and revenue cycle.
+If an in-house team member manages the billing (that includes you!), you may find that they’re swamped and burnt out from the massive amount of administrative work.
 If it’s an outsourced biller, it may be time to have a tough — but essential — conversation about righting the ship.

 Before diving into a new billing relationship, here’s what you can expect during integration and the stages of EHR and RCM implementation.